Happo docs

 Usage with cypress open

 When running Cypress tests locally using the cypress open command, Happo is disabled by default.
-The happo-cypress wrapper won't work with cypress open since it depends on the Cypress command to finish after a test run (which won't happen with cypress open).
+The happo-e2e wrapper won't work with cypress open since it depends on the Cypress command to finish after a test run (which won't happen with cypress open).
 To enable Happo in these scenarios, set HAPPO_ENABLED=true as an environment variable and set the experimentalInteractiveRunEvents config flag.
 Here's an example with the environment variable inlined with the command:

 HAPPO_ENABLED=true npx cypress open --config experimentalInteractiveRunEvents=true